lordmilko/i686-elf-tools/README.md

 YMMV.

-### Can I use `$DISTRO` instead of Ubuntu?
+### Can I use `$DISTRO` instead of Debian?
 I originally tried to use CentOS 7 64-bit, however along the way I encountered various issues potentially attributable to bitness, resulting in my switching to a 32-bit OS to simplify troubleshooting.
 CentOS 7 32-bit _cannot_ be used, as all the packages required by MXE are not available on yum.
 The ultimate showstopper however was I could not get Wine to execute my cross compiler (see above).
 Modifying Wine's bitness settings did not appear to resolve this.

-If you are determined not to use Ubuntu (or another Debian derivitive), please see the [prerequisites for MXE](http://mxe.cc/#requirements).
+If you are determined not to use Debian (or another Debian derivitive), please see the [prerequisites for MXE](http://mxe.cc/#requirements).
 Note: you may need additional packages to these to successfully compile gcc, e.g. _texinfo_, _readline-devel_, etc. Google any error messages you get to reveal the appropriate package you need to install.

 ### When running these steps manually and running `make` for binutils I get an error _GCC_NO_EXECUTABLES_
 The path to the compiler specified as `--host` to `configure` cannot be found on your `PATH`.
 Update your `.bashrc` and login/logout.

 ### When running these steps manually I get _i686-elf-gcc: command not found_
-This is caused by two bugs in the GCC Makefile
+This is caused by two bugs(?) in the GCC Makefile

 1. The file `make` is looking for is called `xgcc`, not `i686-elf-gcc`
-2. See the section _Why is Wine required for Win32_ above
+2. To create `i686-elf-gcc` you must compile a toolchain for linux first

+You can try and hack the GCC makefile to execute `wine ./xgcc.exe` instead, however you'll still run into issues when you try and compile libgcc.
+If you compile a linux i686-elf toolchain first, all your issues go away.
+Is this the correct way to do things?
+Who knows.

+### How on earth did you compile libgcc?

+One does not simply `make all-target-libgcc` for `host=MinGW32`.
+The reason for this is that when libgcc is configured, both its target *and* host are set to **i686-elf**.
+As a result, libgcc's makefile will look for a *host=linux, target=1686-elf* `1686-elf-gcc`, will only find your MinGW32 `i686-elf-gcc.exe` from your previous `make all-gcc` (which it obviously can't execute) and thus will fail.

+Attempting to trick the makefile by creating shell scripts on your path named after the missing binaries that internally invoke `wine <mingw32 version>` does not work (you get strange errors on during compilation).

+The solution to this therefore is to first compile a linux i686-elf toolchain, followed by the MinGW32 toolchain we're actually interested in.
+This helps solve other bugs in the compilation process, such as GCC attempting to perform selftests on your MinGW32 cross compiler (which won't work) yet looking for i686-elf-gcc instead (which wouldn't exist).

+One would expect libgcc would have host=<the actual host> instead of i686-elf and thus generate a file `libgcc.dll` for mingw32, but from what I've found that doesn't appear to be the case.
+If you do have issues with GCC not interfacing with libgcc properly, let me know!